 Data-centric protection for Gmail is a best practice for organizations looking to get the most out of Gmail’s rapid collaboration and productivity features while keeping messages and attachments protected, wherever they’re shared.
 This approach protects Gmail messages and attachments down to the object level and enables secure sharing and mobility, while the owner maintains control and visibility.

 As Google’s recommended encryption solution, Virtru provides data-centric protection that keeps Gmail messages and attachments private and compliant while fostering secure collaboration.
 Virtru is embedded directly within the native Gmail user interface via a Google Chrome browser extension, enabling end-to-end encryption, directly within the client.
 By simply toggling a switch, Virtru encrypts the message body and any attachments before it reaches Google’s servers—preventing access by Google and other unauthorized parties—to ensure privacy throughout collaboration workflows.

 In order to ensure messages and their attachments remain secure, Virtru:

 - Offers protections that give customers complete control over who can access sensitive content.

-Virtru’s persistent protections and attachment watermarks offer more control to prevent data leaks.
+- Enables the secure sharing of attachments with persistent protections and watermarking that offer superior control to prevent data leaks.

-Virtru provides fine-grained audit capabilities for enhanced threat response.
+- Provides fine-grained audit capabilities—including SIEM integrations— for enhanced threat response.